Listening to the Developer Community Yields Benefits: Introducing Timescale’s Community Forum

 As part of our work to make our community a great place to exchange knowledge about these database application technologies, we’re revamping our community recognition program.
 We want to recognize contributors big and small because all contributions to the Timescale community can have a positive impact.
 Our talented designer Julia Nasser had made some awesome drawings of Eon for our NFT Collection of Time Travel Tigers, and that sparked an idea for the theme of our new program–Timescale Time Travelers.

 The Time Traveler program enables everyone in the community to travel with us as we continue to learn, build, and develop Timescale… Asking questions, giving answers, writing posts, contributing code, editing docs… there’s a multitude of ways that valuable contributions can be made to the community.
 While being helpful has its own rewards—and with the new public forum, you can share evidence of your community spirit and knowledge—we’re also creating some unique SWAG to distribute to our most active community members.
 More about this soon!

 Looking back to my own community day discussion, as Timescale’s community manager, I want to make sure that all voices have the chance to be heard and that everyone has a place where they can get the information they need in a format that works for them.
 The new forum and the Time Traveler program move us along the path of helping you as developers get the most out of your database applications.

 If Timescale’s a place where you can build your knowledge, discuss things that matter to you, and meet other developers that share your interests, then we are doing our job.

-For those who already use our Slack community, I’ve posted a link to the forum in the #announcements channel… using that link you’ll get a special welcome and a thank you 🎁 from us as a Timescale OG!
-Also note, we will continue our use of Slack and plan to make sure conversations of note are highlighted in both forums.
+For those who already use our Slack community, I’ve posted a link to the forum in the #announcements channel… using that link, you’ll get a special welcome, and a thank you 🎁 from us as a Timescale OG!
+Also note we will continue using Slack and make sure conversations of note are highlighted in both forums.